“It takes twenty years to be a master!”

 Arthur Miller once said of Meisner, “He has been the most principled teacher of acting on this country for decades now, and every time I am reading actors I can pretty well tell which ones have studied with Meisner.
 It is because they are honest and simple and don’t lay on complications that aren’t necessary.”

 Originally located on Lankershim Blvd in North Hollywood, California, The Sanford Meisner Center was the only school in Los Angeles created by Sanford Meisner himself.
-While the theatre was closed in 2013, Martin Barter continues to carry on Sandy’s Technique to a new generation of actors.
+While the theater was closed in 2013, Martin Barter continues to carry on Sandy’s Technique to a new generation of actors.